petabyte-imo/CloudCord/README.md

 ### To upload a file

 To upload a file, first of all select if you want it the contents to be encrypted or not, by clicking on the checkbox
+And also set the encryption key, can be any string smaller than 32 characters
 Then go to the top right of the table, and click on the `Choose File` button
 Once you've chosen the file you want to upload, click on the `Upload File` button